IntentArchitect/Docs/articles/user-interface/change-the-output-root/change-the-output-root.md

 ---
 uid: how-to-guides.change-the-output-root
 ---
-# Change the output root
+# How to change the output root

 Applications in Intent Architect have a _Root Output Location_ which is stored as a relative path to the location of the Application's `.application.config` file.
 To change this location, open the Application's `Settings` tab.